 How do bad credit loans work?
 Read our step-by-step guide

-The bad credit loan process works largely the same as any other loan application.
+The bad credit loan application process works largely the same as any other loan application.
 However, if you have never applied for a loan before, or you simply want a refresher, be sure to check out the step-by-step guide outlined below.

 Step 1: Find a loan provider